philister16/sassyjade/readme.md

   }
 ```
 The default configuration for each Gulp task is documented together with the respective Gulp task itself.

+Please note that you should not change the first and second level of `sassyjade.config.json` as the gulp tasks depend on these.
+In above example only the values of `src` and `dest` should be changed.
+The first level, in above example `styles` refers to the respective gulp task.

+For the `src` you can generally define more than one folders to observe. `dest` on the other hand can always only have 1 folder.
 ### Options
 In `sassyjade.config.json` you can also define some basic global options.
 ```json